onyiny-ang/4F90-kubernetes/docs/circumstances.md

 Users will be able to create virtual machines with root privileges and use this to launch a Kubernetes deployment with tools like
 [kubespray](https://github.com/kubernetes-sigs/kubespray), [terraform](https://github.com/hashicorp/terraform) and [ansible](https://www.ansible.com/).

-There are situations where this may make sense (for example: exploring Kubernetes or creating a proof of concept), but it is very likely much more time consuming than it is worth to get Kubernetes up and running as an individual researcher without extensive experience or connections to the Kubernetes community.
+There are situations where launching a Kubernetes deployment on bare metal may make sense (for example: in order to keep sensitive data on premise, exploring Kubernetes or creating a proof of concept that specifically involves running Kubernetes on bare metal or if you are financially unable to use the public cloud (at present GKE offers $400 CAD credit for a 1 year period which should be sufficient for a relatively short, resource non-intensive research project), but it is very likely much more time consuming than it is worth to get Kubernetes up and running as an individual researcher without extensive experience or connections to the Kubernetes community.

 Ideally, Kubernetes will already be running and someone with expertise will be managing the system so researchers can focus on developing and containerizing algorithms, and workflows--which has its own learning curve.